 Electron Beam Therapy

-Riverchase Dermatology is one of the few dermatology practices in Florida that offer this state-of-the-art type of radiation for skin cancer.
+Riverchase Dermatology is one of the few dermatology practices in Florida that offers this state-of-the-art type of radiation for skin cancer.
 Electron beam therapy has a high cure rate and is covered by Medicare and most major insurance carriers.

-Electron beam therapy (EBT) uses a very thin, low-energy beam of electrons (negatively charged particles) to deliver precise, tailored doses of radiation, which break apart the DNA in the tumor.
+EBT uses a very thin, low-energy beam of electrons (negatively charged particles) to deliver precise, tailored doses of radiation, which break apart the DNA in the tumor.
 The electron beam, produced by a machine called a mobile linear accelerator, is so narrow that it damages cancer cells in the targeted area while avoiding most of the healthy cells around it.
 The beam is delivered at a depth that matches the thickness of the cancer, so the radiation does not penetrate beneath the cancerous cells.

-For most patients, skin cancer treatment with electron beam therapy requires four to six weeks of daily treatments, five days a week, for a total of 20 to 30 sessions.
+EBT is usually used as a standalone treatment, but it can also be used after surgery to destroy any remaining cancer cells. + For most patients, skin cancer treatment with electron beam therapy requires four to six weeks of daily treatments, five days a week, for a total of 20 to 30 sessions.
 The number of treatments depends on the size and location of the tumor as well as the cosmetic outcome you want.
 A longer course of treatment may result in a better appearance.
 Visits take as little as eight to 15 minutes.
 The actual treatment takes 10 to 15 seconds.

 Throughout the course of treatment, you can continue your normal everyday activities, including work and exercise.